dendronhq/cascadia-js-2022/notes/home.md

 id: 7ifn0jqm45dvq2e5wc6xjo2
 title: CascadiaJS 2022 Notes
 desc: ''
-updated: 1661825545384
+updated: 1661826108774
 created: 1661807247613
 ---

 Welcome traveler!
 You've arrived at the [Dendron](https://www.dendron.so/) workspace for [CascadiaJS 2022](https://2022.cascadiajs.com/)!
-Dendorn is the open source knowledge base for developers.
+Dendron is the open source knowledge base for developers.
 All pages here are published from plaintext markdown and manged using git and github.

 You can fork the [github repo](https://github.com/dendronhq/cascadia-js-2022) to get offline access to all the talks of CascadiaJS 2022.
 If you open this workspace using [VSCode](https://code.visualstudio.com/), you can use Dendron to navigate these notes as well as to add your own.